Dutch Oven Daddy

 Sweet potato has image for social media.

-This skillet Sweet Potato Hash goes together quickly and easily for a delicious, healthy breakfast?
-It’s packed with so much flavor, uses whole food ingredients, and takes about 20 minutes to make!
+This skillet Sweet Potato Hash goes together quickly and easily for a delicious, healthy breakfast.
+It's packed with so much flavor, uses whole food ingredients, and takes about 20 minutes to make!

-This hearty breakfast is sure to be a crowd pleaser for all types of eaters!
-It’s easy enough to make during the week but tasty enough to serve for brunch guests on the weekend.
+Whether you like it spicy or mild, this hearty breakfast is sure to be a crowd pleaser for all types of eaters!
+It's easy enough to make during the week but tasty enough to serve for brunch guests on the weekend.
 Looking for more breakfast egg recipes?
 Try this skillet frittata or this super hearty mountain man breakfast recipe!

 Jump to: